comicfans/comicfans.github.io/_posts/2023-06-21-migrate-visualstudio-to-cmake.md

    exactly same as visual studio build

-since there're 500 projects, find out dependencies between them is time consuming, actually there's a simple way for this: visual studio build will generate logs for its build steps, this log includes link command, after excluding most used system libs (for example win32 and mfc libraries), all left libs are just built by our projects, for example project A linked library B , we know project A depends on project B. after extracting these information from build link log,
+since there're 500 projects, find out dependencies between them is time consuming, actually there's a simple way for this: visual studio build will generate logs, (which named tlog under build dir)for its build steps, this log includes link command, after excluding most used system libs (for example win32 and mfc libraries), all left libs are just built by our projects, for example project A linked library B , we know project A depends on project B. after extracting these information from build link log,